opf/openproject/docs/user-guide/time-and-costs/reporting/README.md

 ![Time-costs-group-by](Time-cots-group-by.png)

-The grouping criteria will then be added to the Column or Row of the report.
+The grouping criteria will then be added to the columns or rows of the report.

 Click the blue **Apply button** to display your changes.